digital-diversity-lab/digital-diversity-lab.github.io/index.markdown

 In the long term the DDLL will look many different groups and the various issues they face.
 We are starting with neurodiversity in the profession because that matches the skills and lived experience of the founders.

+## Recent work

-## Co-designing for disability: A self-determination framework
+### ACM FaaCT 25: Co-designing for disability: A self-determination framework

 [Co-designing for disability: A self-determination framework](co-designing-for-disability-a-self-determination-framework.md)